mauricelam/mauricelam.github.io/_posts/2022-08-31-generate-sequence-of-days-of-week-in-kotlin.md

-# Generating a sequence of days of week in Kotlin

 Just a random code snippet today: Generating a sequence of days of week (e.g. `["Sunday", "Monday", ..., "Saturday"]`) according to locale.

 ```